 Biography: Henry H. “Hank” Probst was born on May 5, 1919 in Sterling, Nebraska.
-Hank was the son of Otto Probst and Emman Grundman and attended Sterling High School.
+He was the son of Otto Probst and Emman Grundman and attended Sterling High School.
 He went on to attend the University of Nebraska for business and later found work at a sugar beet factory in western Nebraska.

-One particular mission involved Hank and members of his unit being sent to oversee the surrender of Reichsmarschall Hermann Goering.
-The mission took them behind enemy lines and into Fischhorn Castle, located in Austria.
-Hank and Lester Leggett, also of Recon., were on hand when Goering surrendered to 36th Infantry Division Commander, Brig.
+At the very end of the war, Hank and a few members of his unit were sent to oversee the surrender of Reichsmarschall Hermann Goering.
+The mission took them behind enemy lines and into Fischhorn Castle, which was located in Austria.
+Hank and Lester Leggett, also of Recon.
+Company were on hand when Goering surrendered to 36th Infantry Division Commander, Brig.
 Gen. Robert I. Stack.
-It was a long night between May 7th and 8th of 1945, with American, SS and Luftwaffe soldiers at the castle, all armed and anxious, but all went smoothly.
-He earned a Bronze Star and the Good Conduct Medal as well as the EAME Theater Medal with Arrowhead device denoting the unit's amphibious assault during the Southern France campaign.
-Although offered a field promotion to Lieutenant, he choose to leave the service on September 25, 1945.
-He had reached the rank of Staff Sergeant.
+It was a long night between May 7th and 8th of 1945, with American, SS and Luftwaffe soldiers at the castle and all armed and anxious.
+Thankfully, all went smoothly.
+Additional information on this mission can be found in an interview with Lester Leggett by David Lesjak of World War II Magazine (June 12, 2006).
+The interview mentions Hank, who was acting First Sergeant and mentions that he was the first of the group to enter the castle.
+Article link is shown below: